Japan Academy

 The Japan Academy (Japanese: 日本学士院, Nihon Gakushiin) is an honorary organisation and science academy founded in 1879 to bring together leading Japanese scholars with distinguished records of scientific achievements.
 The Academy is currently an extraordinary organ of the Ministry of Education, Culture, Sports, Science and Technology with its headquarters located in Taito, Tokyo, Japan.
 Election to the Academy is considered the highest distinction a scholar can achieve, and members enjoy life tenure and an annual monetary stipend.

 History

-In 1973, Meiroku-sha (Meairoku Society) was founded.
-The main people of Meiroku-sha involved in Meiroku-sha were from Kaiseijo (later transformed into University of Tokyo and so on) and Keio Gijuku (Keio University).
+In 1873, Meiroku-sha (Meiroku Society) was founded.
+The main people of Meiroku-sha involved in Meiroku-sha were from Kaiseijo (later transformed into University of Tokyo) and Keio Gijuku.

 In an effort to replicate the institutional landscape found in many Western nations, the leaders of the Meiji government sought to create a national academy of scholars and scientists modelled to the British Royal Society.

 In 1879, Nishi Amane was made the head of what was then called the Tokyo Academy.

-In 1906 it was renamed the Imperial Academy, and in 1947 it was renamed the Japan Academy.
+In 1906, it was renamed the Imperial Academy, and in 1947 it was renamed the Japan Academy.